All Books

 Key Takeaways

-• Pay yourself first by saving at least 10% of your income.
+• Pay yourself first by saving at least 10% of all your income.

-• Make your money work for you through wise investments.
+• Make your money work for you through wise and informed investments.

-• Protect your principal and seek advice from those wise in handling money.
+• Protect your capital from loss and always seek advice from experts.

 Who Should Read